ac615223s5/birdhome/collections/_posts/2024-09-15-toothbrush.md

 Since less time is spent brushing, the batteries and brush heads also last for longer.
 The blue indicator lines on mine have yet to fade after 9 months of brushing twice per day.

 Anyway, I like it and would recommend looking into unconventional toothbrush shapes and seeing if one works for you.
-I hope you enjoyed this slightly unusual post, it was partially inspired by the youtube channel [Technology Connections](https://www.youtube.com/channel/UCy0tKL1T7wFoYcxCe0xjN6Q).
+I hope you enjoyed this slightly unusual post.
 I feel like too much of my blog is about computer software/programming, but that's because most people use a computer so these topics are relevant to almost everyone.
 If I share a new website or program I made, it's easy for you to check it out.
 Whereas there's not much for you to discuss or take away from a post about going on vacation or playing a sport.
 But I do have a few other topics and ideas.

 Happy moon festival, folks!